 include photos, appropriate comparable sales evidence, and clearly state all assumptions

-Interest charges are calculated by multiplying the loan balance at the end of the day by a daily interest rate.
+Interest charges are calculated by multiplying the loan balance at the beginning of the day by a daily interest rate.
 The daily interest rate is calculated by dividing the annual interest rate by 365.
 Interest is charged to the account monthly and may be paid monthly in arrears, part-paid and part-capitalised to the loan account, or 100% capitalised to the loan account.

 An initial finance fee is nominated in the letter of offer and is payable on acceptance of the offer.
 Typically this is in two stages, part payment on acceptance of the letter of offer, with the balance paid either on settlement of the loan facility by deduction from the loan.
 The initial finance fee normally ranges between one and two percent of the loan amount.

 Should a loan facility run past the repayment date and not be repaid, and with no arrangements to extend the loan being agreed, then an overdue facility fee of between one percent and two percent of the loan balance at that date may be charged to the loan account.

 A written confirmation is required of whether or not the Borrower is registered for GST and confirming whether or not GST has been claimed on the property.
 If there is any uncertainty the GST exclusive value is used to calculate the loan to valuation ratio.